Parsa-Rajabi/CIS-110/docs/syllabus.md

 ## Passing Criteria

-Students must attain an overall passing grade (50% or higher) on the weighted average of quizzes and final component in the course in order to obtain a clear pass (C- or better).
+Students must attain an overall passing grade (50% or higher) on the weighted average of quizzes and final component in the course to obtain a clear pass (C- or better).

 ## Course and Policies